-c.
-To record and catalogue the interviews undertaken by the students so as to augment the existing collection of military oral history interviews housed in the Special Collection Division of the University of Victoria Library.
+- To record and catalogue the interviews undertaken by the students so as to augment the existing collection of military oral history interviews This will allow access to every interview of veterans that are archived in the Special Collection of the University of Victoria Library.

 - The UVic Department of History will:

-- Arrange for the teaching of a seminar course on oral history.
+- Arrange for the teaching of a winter seminar course on oral history.

-- Provide opportunities for students in other courses to conduct oral history interviews of veterans.
+- Provide opportunities for undergraduate students to conduct oral history interviews of veterans.

-- Provide logistical support for the project, i.e.: tape recorders, etc.
+- Provide logistical support for the program, i.e.: tape recorders, batteries, etc.

 - House the oral history interviews.